 - For economy, hybrid cars can provide about 30% or more in fuel savings.

-- When buying a hybrid vehicle, you are getting a highly-engineered and refined engine, generator, electric motor, transmission and computer system that control the aforesaid components.
+- When buying a hybrid vehicle, you are getting a highly-engineered and refined engine, generator, electric motor, transmission, and computer system that controls the aforesaid components.

 - Some hybrids run only on battery pack without using gas at all in the city at lower speeds about 40 miles per hour.
 Such as the Chevy Volt.

-- Hybrids are best for congested city roads or short daily commute.
-For highway where you drive on high steady speed, the car runs like any traditional car (Because the hybrid mostly uses the combustion engine on motorways driving like any standard car).
+- Hybrids are best for congested city roads or the short daily commute.
+For highway where you drive at a high steady speed, the car runs like any traditional car (Because the hybrid mostly uses the combustion engine on motorways driving like any standard car).
 So you won't see much savings like those you can get in congested city roads.

 - It could take several years to recoup the difference in price that you have paid for the hybrid system.

-- Although hybrids are considered eco-friendly due to the far less pollutants that they emit, there are still negative press about them.
+- Although hybrids are considered eco-friendly due to the far fewer pollutants that they emit, there is still negative press about them.

 - The Powertrain and the hybrid system is far more complex than the normal car, This means that if they break down, they may cost more to repair and parts may be more expensive.
-In addition, it will require factory-trained mechanics to work on hybrid Drivetrain components and computer system.
+Besides, it will require factory-trained mechanics to work on hybrid Drivetrain components and computer systems.